 Physician’s written opinion

-Upon completion of the employee’s consultation or examination, the department or principal investigator must obtain a written opinion from the examining physician that includes the following information:
+Upon completion of the employee’s consultation or examination, the department or principal investigator, laboratory manager, or laboratory supervisor must obtain a written opinion from the examining physician that includes the following information:

 - Any recommendations for further medical follow-up;